 The glasses aren’t just portable projectors though; they also open up access to exclusive AR features through the Nebula app.

 The first is a virtual multi-monitor setup, allowing you to project multiple screens in front of you at once.
-While watching a YouTube live-streamed event (like the 2022 Summer Game Fest conferences) on one screen, you can have an expert liveblog on another, a group chat with your friends on a third, and a store page opened up on a fourth so you can order everything you’re watching, reading, or chatting about on those other screens.
+While watching a YouTube live-streamed event on one screen, you can have an expert liveblog on another, a group chat with your friends on a third, and a store page opened up on a fourth so you can order everything you’re watching, reading, or chatting about on those other screens.

 To move these windows around and open them up in the first place, you have to use your phone.
-Unfortunately, the controls are just too clunky to make this an enjoyable or worthwhile experience.
-Cameras would open up the potential for some kind of hand tracking.
+Unfortunately, the controls are a bit too clunky to make this an enjoyable experience and make me wish the glasses had cameras.
 Rather than blindly swiping on your phone screen, you could pinch your fingers together and type on a floating keyboard, giving you a true Tony Stark-like experience.

 Then there’s the cycling app.
 Borrowing from services like Peloton, this feature transports you from your gym to a cycle path by playing a video of a fellow cyclist out there making the journey themselves.
 It’s fine, but nothing to write home about.
 If you’re after an immersive workout, you’d be better off grabbing a VR headset and trying out some of the best VR fitness games.